Sage/design-tokens/docs/icons.md

 ```

 ## Disclaimer
+Purpose of this tool is to delegate whole responsibility for the icons to the designers, and to speed up and facilitate the whole font creation process.
+They will maintain icons inside specified Figma file, and then

 Icons script uses Figma API to request given file, and fetch all Icons Data - their name, preferred unicode, set as well as svg icons.
 They are then placed in a directory given in a config.
 Downloaded files are finally used to generate webfont file(s).
 In the end, all the data is saved to JSON file and documentation for icons is generated.

 ## Running